cjbassi/platform-dirs-rs/README.md

 picture_dir  | `{FOLDERID_Pictures}` (`C:\Users\%USERNAME%\Pictures`)    | `XDG_PICTURES_DIR` (`$HOME/Pictures`)   | `$HOME/Pictures`
 public_dir   | `{FOLDERID_Public}`  (`C:\Users\%USERNAME%\Public`)       | `XDG_PUBLICSHARE_DIR` (`$HOME/Public`)  | `$HOME/Public`
 video_dir    | `{FOLDERID_Videos}`  (`C:\Users\%USERNAME%\Videos`)       | `XDG_VIDEOS_DIR` (`$HOME/Videos`)       | `$HOME/Movies`

+## Comparisons

+platform-dirs differs from [dirs-rs](https://github.com/soc/dirs-rs) and [directories-rs](https://github.com/soc/directories-rs) in several ways:

+- adds `state_dir` to the list of app dirs, used (unofficially thus far) for application state as defined [here](https://wiki.debian.org/XDGBaseDirectorySpecification) at the bottom
+- only includes directories that are cross platform (no `runtime_dir`, `executable_dir`, etc)
+- returns default user dirs on XDG if the entry is not set in `~/.config/user-dirs.dirs` instead of returning `None`
+- provides a simpler API than directories-rs
+- allow for using XDG on macOS for cli apps
+- changes some of the app directory path locations on Windows and macOS
+    - `Library/Preferences` -> `Library/Application Support`
+        - `Library/Preferences` is more so used for macOS unique plist preferences: [info](https://www.reddit.com/r/rust/comments/8hbzyx/can_people_here_give_the_dirs_and_directories/dyj4qtk/)
+    - remove `data_local_dir`